flomio/flomio_site_docs/source/index.html.md

 Add `github "https://github.com/flomio/flomio-sdk-ios"` to your Cartfile before running `carthage update`.
 You will still need to configure your project settings by following the steps in the [Configure Project Settings](#configure-project-settings) section.

-# iOS Integration

-Our iOS libraries let you easily collect your customers/items tag information in your iOS app.
-Follow the instructions below to add the SDK to your project.

 ## Configure Project Settings